lijikun/pyqt-sf-plotter/README.md

 ## Notes on Modifying This Program

-* To change the GUI, don't modify `pyqtsfplotter_gui.py` directly.
-Rather, use Qt Designer to edit `pyqtsfplotter_gui.ui` and run
+* To modify the GUI, don't edit `pyqtsfplotter_gui.py` directly.
+Rather, use Qt Designer to edit `pyqtsfplotter_gui.ui` and run `pyuic5` to generate it automatically.

   ```
   pyuic5 pyqtsfplotter_gui.ui -o pyqtsfplotter_gui.py
   ```

-* The main window is set to have a size of at least 1280 x 960 pixels.
-This limit can be reduced if changes are made to the UI, but the program is not guaranteed to run properly.
+* The minimum size of the main window is set 1280 x 960 pixels.
+This limit can be lifted if changes are made to the UI, but the program is not guaranteed to run properly.